HERITAGE: BEYOND WALLS

-[HERITAGE: BEYOND WALLS] aims at establishing an information channel, targeted on Syrian university students in cultural heritage related disciplines, to contribute to improving access to knowledge resources, breaking isolation, encouraging sharing and discussion, and empowering awareness and capacities towards cultural heritage as a resource for recovery and development.
+[HERITAGE: BEYOND WALLS] aims at establishing an information channel, targeted on Syrian university students in cultural heritage related disciplines, to contribute to improving access to knowledge resources, breaking isolation, encouraging sharing and discussion, and empowering awareness and capacities towards cultural heritage as a resource for recovery, peace building and development.

 – Syria is one of the countries holding some of the most extraordinary tangible and intangible cultural heritage in the world.
 It is home to 6 UNESCO world heritage sites, 3 elements inscribed in the UNESCO Intangible Cultural Heritage list, 1 Biosphere Reserve.
 Its capital, Damascus is the oldest inhabited capital in the world, being populated since 635 BC.